 With an MA in Transpersonal Counseling Psychology and Wilderness Therapy from Naropa University, Garret has taught Ecopsychology, Wilderness Therapy, and Bioregionalism and Sustainable Living and has served as a Clinical Supervisor and Therapist for struggling families.

 His passion lies in learning and growing through relationship, fatherhood, healing through music and movement, and in the ways that ancient wisdom tradition’s community practices inform modern healing and global cultural transformation.
-Garret currently serves as the Executive Director at 8 Shields, and has a private practice in Santa Cruz, CA .
+Garret currently serves as a business consultant at 8 Shields, and has a private practice in Santa Cruz, CA .